Nockmaar is the first demo from Sargeist, recorded in 1999.

 I'm blasphemy incarnate"

-is not more well-known as they have continued to raise the bar for what modern Black Metal releases should be striving to
+band is not more well-known as they have continued to raise the bar for what modern black metal releases should be striving

-accomplish; strict adherence to the traditions of the style and keeping the old school spirit alive, while building upon that
+to accomplish; strict adherence to the traditions of the style and keeping the old school spirit alive, while building upon

-foundation to produce something admirable and worthwhile.
-In the last year or two, several Black Metal bands have released
+that foundation to produce something admirable and worthwhile.
+In the last year or two, several black metal bands have released

-impressive albums, including Burzum, Gorgoroth and Immortal.
+impressive albums, including Burzum, Gorgoroth and Beherit.
 As good as those have been, none of them manage to capture the

 pure darkness and genuine feeling of Sargeist's latest opus.
 In a word, Let the Devil In